operator-framework/rukpak/README.md

 ### CustomResourceDefinition (CRD) Validator

 RukPak comes with a webhook for validating the upgrade of CRDs from `Bundle`s.
-If a CRD does potentially destructive actions to the cluster, it will not allow it go be applied.
+If a CRD does potentially destructive actions to the cluster, it will not allow it to be applied.
 In the context of RukPak, this will result in a failed `BundleInstance` resolution.

 To read more about this webhook, and learn how to disable this default behavior, view